 Florida has over 5,600 Certificate of Authorization (CA) holders providing engineering services in the state.
-To offer engineering services in Florida under the name of an Association, Fictitious Name, Partnership, Corporation, or LLC, the business entity must hold a Certificate of Authorization pursuant to Section 471.023, F.S.
+To offer engineering services in Florida under the name of an association, fictitious name, partnership, corporation, or limited liability company, the business entity must hold a Certificate of Authorization pursuant to Section 471.023, F.S.

-If your company or organization wants to offer engineering services in this state, you will have to submit an application to the Board.
+If your company or organization wants to offer engineering services in Florida, you will have to submit an application to the Board.
 The initial CA application, along with applications to change the company/organization’s name or the qualifying engineer on record, can be found below.

 If you have questions about the application process or legal requirement, please contact the Board office at (850) 521-0500.

 HOW TO OBTAIN A CERTIFICATE OF AUTHORIZATION